 Formed in September 2007 we are one of the longest established Roller Derby leagues in the UK.
 We train together three/four times a week at Charters Leisure Centre in Ascot, Berkshire where we’re lucky to have our own roller derby track.
 You can see us play at our home bouting venue: Windsor Leisure Centre, where we host teams from all over the UK and Europe.

 We currently have an ‘A’ team: Who Dares Windsor’ a ‘B’ team: ‘The B-Headers’ and a ‘C’ team: ‘The Crown Duels’.
 Our head coach: Ross Stone (Rollin Stone R) also coaches for Team England (mens & ladies teams).
 We have 2 Windsor-themed home teams, the Merry Wives (red) and the Hawker Hurricanes (green) you can see them play at Spelthorne Leisure Centre in Staines.
-We also have a junior league for girls aged 11 to 17; the Curfew Skate Crew.

 If you would like to join us a player or an official, get in touch!
 (Our players range in age from 18 to 44 and live in Windsor, Ascot, Slough, Maidenhead, Bracknell and Reading.)
 More info below….